A Registered Investment Advisory Firm

 When not in front of a computer, you can probably find Jan spending time with her family and their dog or outside with friends going on a run; her favorite ways to fill her days.
 Barry and Jan have been married since 1996 and are delighted to be the parents of Lawson, Lauren and her husband Zach.

 Lauren Carpenter joined the team in 2017 as administrative assistant.
 She delights in assisting Barry and the team so they are properly equipped to assist others in meeting their financial goals.
 She previously worked as a financial advisor, having held both the Series 7 (General Securities) and Series 66 (Uniformed Combined State Law) licenses.
-Lauren was recently awarded a scholarship from the College for Financial Planning to pursue the Financial Paraplanner Qualified Professional designation.
+In 2018, Lauren received the Financial Paraplanner Qualified Professional designation from the College for Financial Planning.
 Lauren holds a bachelor of arts in psychology from the University of Arizona in Tucson.
-When not at work, she loves to read about the early church, try out new recipes, and spend time with her husband and their four children.
+When not at work, she loves to read about the early church, work in her garden and spend time with her husband and their four children.